ganobrega/vtexp/README.md

 # VTEXP 💅
-A better experience in VTEX.
+A powerfull and beauty experience in VTEX

 ## Features
 - 📁 Change History